LePhil/ExcaliburPlayground/readme.md

 * * More/less space in inventory
 * * More reward per serving
 * * A way to increase patience of customers
-* Time should show time (e.g. from 08:00 to 18:00) or at the least count down so it's clear when the time is almost over
 * saving the scores, show older scores (sorted)
 * Hover-States on Buttons
 * Speech bubbles or Text in its own container outside of the screen.
 Text on multi-colored bg just can't be read easily.